(*This post was originally written in May 2017 and has been updated in April 2022)

 What Inspired Me To Pursue My Certification

-The feeling that I needed to take my practice to the next level has been lingering inside me for over a year now.
-That’s why on New Year’s Eve, I made it my resolution to make it happen.
+The feeling that I needed to take my practice to the next level had been lingering inside me for over a year.
+That’s why on New Year’s Eve 2016, I made it my resolution to make it happen.

 I debated doing my training in some place tropical but in the end decided that staying in NYC was the right decision for me.
 After some extensive research, I opted to do my 200 hr YTT program at Yoga Vida.
 It was one of the first yoga studios I practiced at after moving here.
 I really love the style of teaching, the airy studio space in Dumbo, and the fact that it lacks the pretentiousness that some other studios tend to get.

 When I saw that they were offering a Summer Intensive, I went straight to my boss to see if my job would be willing to let me take the month off.
-I’m so incredibly grateful that they did and am sure I’ll be returning to work with a new sense of invigoration in July.
+I’m so incredibly grateful that they did and was sure I’d return to work with a new sense of invigoration in July.

 What’s To Come